gittest20202/terraform-modules/Readme.md

-# USE MODULE TO DEPLOY VM IN DEV AND QA ENVIRONMENT
+# USE MODULE TO DEPLOY VMS

 ## ARCHITECTURE OF MODULE

 #### modules directory: This is the place where we create scaleton of the resources.
+#### vm1 directory: This directory contains information related to vm1 deployment
+#### vm2 directory: This directory contains information related to vm2 deployment

 ## Deploy VM1
 ```